-Physical Characteristics: Rich mane and a dense and woolly undercoat
+Physical Characteristics: Thick mane; dense and woolly coat

 11 of 14

-Another of Scotland’s impressive herding dogs is the Bearded Collie, or Beardies.
-Like other Collies, their roots are traced to Scottish conquerors, in particular the Polish Lowland Sheepdogs and the Hungarian Komondorok, both of which were brought to the country in the 1500s.
-Beardies have long been lauded for their herding prowess in Scotland’s rocky hills, and like many of the other herding and hunting breeds of Scottish origin, also enjoyed popularity among the elites.
-Nearly wiped out in World War I, Beardies made a comeback thanks to a concerted effort by British breeders, and eventually served as a charter breed for the AKC’s herding dog group in 1983.
+Another of Scotland’s impressive herding dogs is the bearded collie, or Beardie.
+Like other collies, this breed's roots can be traced to the dogs of Scottish conquerors—in particular the Polish Lowland sheepdog and Hungarian Komondorok, both of which came to the country in the 1500s.
+Beardies have long been lauded for their herding prowess in Scotland’s rocky hills, and they also enjoyed popularity among the elites.

 Height: 20 to 22 inches